iov-one/iov-core/docs/KeyBase.md

 - DeleteContact: Deletes a contact from a `UserProfile`
 - GetContact: Returns the `chain:address:humanName` for use in the application.

-## KeyRing
+## Keyring

-The `KeyRing` acts as a central loop, which holds all of the `User`'s `KeyRingEntry`s.
+The `Keyring` acts as a central loop, which holds all of the `User`'s `KeyringEntry`s.

-- GetKeyRingEntry: Returns a requested `KeyRingEntry`'s details, such as `PublicIdentity` or `PublicPersonality`
+- GetKeyringEntry: Returns a requested `KeyringEntry`'s details, such as `PublicIdentity` or `PublicPersonality`
-- AddKeyRingEntry: Adds a new `KeyRingEntry` to the `KeyRing`.
+- AddKeyringEntry: Adds a new `KeyringEntry` to the `Keyring`.
-- DeleteKeyRingEntry: Removes an existing `KeyRingEntry`
+- DeleteKeyringEntry: Removes an existing `KeyringEntry`
-- ExportKeyRingEntry: Exports a `KeyRingEntry` in plain text
+- ExportKeyringEntry: Exports a `KeyringEntry` in plain text

-## KeyRingEntry
+## KeyringEntry

-A `KeyRingEntry` contains all of the related identity and personality information for an associated `SecretIdentity`.
+A `KeyringEntry` contains all of the related identity and personality information for an associated `SecretIdentity`.
 A `SecretIdentity` can be a plaintext `PrivateKey`, `Mnemonic Passphrase` or even a hardware device identifier for a `Ledger`.

 - GetPublicIdentity: Returns `PublicIdentity` details for a specific algorithm.